matthew-brett/pydagogue/git_annex_from_scratch.md

 git branch -a
 ```

-Now we overlay the Git-annex stuff on the normal Git repository:
+Now we overlay the Git-Annex stuff on the normal Git repository:

 ```{code-cell}
 git annex init